awsdocs/amazon-redshift-developer-guide/doc_source/ingest-super.md

 }'));
 ```

-## Using COPY to load JSON data in Amazon Redshift<a name="copy_json"></a>
+## Using COPY to load SUPER columns in Amazon Redshift<a name="copy_json"></a>

+In the following sections, you can learn about different ways to use the COPY command to load JSON data into Amazon Redshift\.

+### Copying data from JSON and Avro<a name="copy_json-from-JSON"></a>

-Use the COPY command to load data formatted as JSON, ORC, and Parquet into SUPER data columns\.
-Semistructured data support in Amazon Redshift enables you to load a JSON document without shredding the attributes of its JSON structures into multiple columns\.
-Amazon Redshift provides two methods to ingest JSON document using the COPY even with JSON structure that is fully unknown or partially unknown:
+By using semistructured data support in Amazon Redshift, you can load a JSON document without shredding the attributes of its JSON structures into multiple columns\.

+Amazon Redshift provides two methods to ingest JSON document using COPY, even with a JSON structure that is fully or partially unknown:

-+ Store the data deriving from a JSON document into a single SUPER data column\.
+1. Store the data deriving from a JSON document into a single SUPER data column using the `noshred` option\.
 This method is useful when the schema isn't known or is expected to change\.
-Thus it is easier to store the entire tuple in a single SUPER column\.
+Thus, this method makes it easier to store the entire tuple in a single SUPER column\.

-+ Shred the JSON document into multiple Amazon Redshift columns\.
+1. Shred the JSON document into multiple Amazon Redshift columns using the `auto` or `jsonpaths` option\.
 Attributes can be Amazon Redshift scalars or SUPER values\.

+You can use these options with the JSON or Avro formats\.

+The maximum size for a JSON object before shredding is 4 MB\.

-**Copying JSON document into a single SUPER data column**
+### Copying a JSON document into a single SUPER data column<a name="copy_json-one-column"></a>

 To copy a JSON document into a single SUPER data column, create a table with a single SUPER data column\.